 The key differences between each legal structure is the time that it takes to set it up, how and when to pay tax (as well as the types of tax you’ll pay), and the risk to your personal assets if the business incurs debts.

-For example, registering your franchise business as a sole trader is undoubtedly the quickest way to get started, but it means that you will be personally liable for any business debts.
+For example, registering your franchise business as a sole trader is undoubtedly the quickest way to start.
+Being a sole trader does mean that you’re personally liable for any business debts though.

 What are the benefits of buying a franchise?